axis7818/axis7818.github.io/content/blog/learning-rust.md

 Compared to learning other programming languages, Rust has great resources for gaining hands-on practice right from the start.
 And, many of these resources guide you through error scenarios and how to fix them.
 Too often, introductory material will stop after the happy path where everything works as intended.

+## The Rust Software Development Lifecycle

+With Dotpatina, I didn't just want to write the Rust code for a CLI.
+I wanted to write tests, publish it to a public place, and include documentation.

+I used Rust and cargo for running tests and formatting.
+This was one of my favorite parts of the Rust language because of how consistent the tooling is across cargo crates.

+The [dotpatina create is published to crates.io](https://crates.io/crates/dotpatina) automatically when changes are [pushed to main](https://github.com/axis7818/dotpatina/actions/workflows/continuous-deployment.yaml).

+[docs.rs](https://docs.rs/crate/dotpatina/latest) hosts documentation for any crates published to crates.io.
+But, I also included [documentation hosting with GitHub pages](https://camerontaylor.dev/dotpatina/dotpatina/index.html).

+### VSCode vs Rust Rover

+While building dotpatina, I also tested two development environments: [VSCode](https://code.visualstudio.com/) with the [rust-analyzer extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) and [RustRover by Jetbrains](https://www.jetbrains.com/rust/).

+Generally, I found Rust Rover to be the better experience for working directly with Rust code.
+It is easier to run Rust tests, cargo commands, and viewing Rust library documentation.
+However, the GitHub Copilot experience (details below) was better in VSCode.

 # Learning Rust with AI Assistance

 After learning the basics of Rust, but before diving into Rust development, I decided to make a conscious effort to use [GitHub Copilot](https://github.com/features/copilot) as an AI programming assistant.
 This was my first honest effort using these tools on a "real" project.
 So, I will summarize what I thought about GitHub Copilot with tooling that I am not an expert in.